-Overarching Need Students are performing well below grade level on benchmark and state assessments.
+Overarching Need CAG's 8th and 9th grade students must increase their levels of performance on the MAP and GMAS for 2024.

 How severe is the need?
 High

 Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 1